gregreindel/cardano-node-cloud-init/README.md

 ```
-*--id* - Some unique id.
+--id        Some unique id.
 You can use uuidgen if available.
 Or just pass some string.
-*--ver* - Cardano-node version.
+--ver       Cardano-node version.
 Defaults to latest (1.29.0).
-*--network* - Whether using testnet or mainnet.
+--network   Whether using testnet or mainnet.
 Required.
-*--ssh* - SSH key.
+--ssh       SSH key.
 Required so you can connect to the server.
-*--ssh-p* - SSH port.
+--ssh-p     SSH port.
 Defaults to 22.
-*-b* - Whether or not to bundle the config/setup scripts with the basic install user data for the output.
+-b          Whether or not to bundle the config/setup scripts with the basic install user data for the output.
 ```
 Outputs to /out/$id/file-name.yaml